Modelling of a cyclist's power for time trials on a velodrome: Dissipative forces

-where $F$ stands for the magnitude of forces opposing the motion and $V$ for speed.
-Herein, we model the rider as undergoing instantaneous circular motion, in rotational equilibrium about the line of contact of the tires with the ground.
-In view of Figure~\ref{fig:FigFreeBody}, along the black line, in windless conditions,
+where $F$ stands for the magnitude of forces opposing the motion and $V$ for the centre-of-mass speed. \footnote{In expression~(\ref{eq:power}), below, we distinguish between the centre-of-mass speed,~$V$, to account for the air resistance, and the wheel speed,~$v$, to account for the rolling resistance and the lateral friction of the wheels.} We model the bicycle-cyclist system as undergoing instantaneous circular motion in a horizontal plane, in rotational equilibrium about the instantaneous centre-of-mass velocity, $\bf V$.
+We assume that the cyclist maintains a constant aerodynamic position, as illustrated in Figure~\ref{fig:FigBlackLine}.

+Even though this model involves several simplifying assumptions, it captures the mechanical behaviour of the system, while allowing us to derive closed-form expressions.
+Specifically, the assumption of instantaneous circular motion allows us to model motion along a black line of arbitrary geometry in terms of a radius of curvature that varies from point to point.
+In examining dissipative forces, the assumption that this circular motion occurs in a horizontal plane, although not strictly valid\,---\,in particular, since the centre of mass moves along a three-dimensional curve\,---\,is an adequate description of a motion whose horizontal displacements have much larger magnitudes than vertical displacements.

+Similarly, the assumption of rotational equilibrium about~$\bf V$\,, wherein the lean angle changes only along the transition curves, is not strictly valid, since physically\,---\,as the cyclist enters and exits a turn\,---\,the lean angle increases, reaches a maximum, and decreases.
+However, this approximation successfully captures the mechanical behaviour of the system for lap-averaged considerations, discussed in Section~\ref{sec:MechEn}, below, while again allowing us to derive closed-form expressions.